Mount Gangapurna

 • NRP 300 For SAARC Countries

-Guides and Porter during the Anapurna Circuit Trek
+Guides and Porters During the Anapurna Circuit Trek

 For a safe and comfortable journey in the Annapurna Circuit, you must be trekking with all the required gear as well as packing based on your needs and preferences.
 Proper Gear and Packing help you for a stress-free experience in the Annapurna range of Nepal.
 Below are some of the Gear and packing you might need for a better trekking experience in the Himalayas.